sarahhlandis/Viper-Learning-App/readme.md

     2. Search your computer for Terminal.
     3. Once in Terminal,
 2. Required Dependencies
+    - The required dependencies can be found in the requirements.txt folder.
+Please note, internet connection is required to use the translator mode.
 3. System Requirements
 4. Command Line Arguments